Advanced Filtering

 status code→is one of→4xx, 5xxto find all error responses - Combine

-host contains apiANDmethod equals POSTto find API mutations - Filter by
+host contains apiANDmethod equals POSTto find API mutations - Use

 content type contains jsonto see only JSON responses - Use